Kayra/cogent-labs/README.md

   * This could also prompt the client for mid process decisions for more complex workflows.
 * Authentication for both making the request and downloading the image:
   * User client authentication via account persistence, sign in and JWT for access.
-  *  key authentication for system clients.
+  * Key authentication for system clients.